 7.2 Mixed freight - 0.6 - 2.0 HP/Ton, depending on terrain.

 7.3 Unit trains - 0.5 - 1.8 HP/Ton, depending on terrain.

 7.4 Local trains - at least 0.4 HP/Ton, depending on terrain.

 7.5 Passenger trains - about 10.0 HP/Ton

 8.2 If trains terminate at a yard and do not work at intermediate points, the cars need not be blocked unless requested by the receiving yardmaster or specified in TSARS.

 8.3 Trains that work at intermediate yards should have the cars blocked appropriate for the work needed.
 It is the sending yardmaster's responsibility to work with adjacent yardmasters to develop an appropriate blocking plan.

 Mistakes in sending trains to neighbors do happen.
 If possible, you should try to fix the mistake, but some mistakes can best be rectified by the originator.
 Generally acceptable reasons for returning trains are:

 9.1.
 An unrecoverable mis-route error, or a non-valid or missing TSAR reference.

 9.2.
-Inappropriate destinations (the only person who can change a destination is the originator). e.g. multiple destinations on a Passenger Train, multiple destinations within an
+Inappropriate destinations (the only person who can change a destination is the originator) such as multiple destinations on a passenger train, multiple destinations within an